 Rovaniemi is the provincial centre of Lapland, located right on the Arctic Circle.
-The town lies at the confluence of the rivers Ounas and Kemi, and is a historical meeting point for trade, people and cultures of the north.
+The town lies at the confluence of the rivers Ounasjoki and Kemijoki, and is a historical meeting point for trade, people and cultures of the north.

 Today, Rovaniemi is a lively university town and a popular travel destination, as well as the regional, commercial, administrative, educational, cultural and sports capital of Finnish Lapland.
 In terms of geographic area, Rovaniemi (8 017 km²) is one of the largest towns in Europe.
 With approximately 60,000 inhabitants, it is the 15th biggest town in Finland.

 The legal age for the possession and purchase of alcoholic beverages up to 22% ABV is 18 years, and 20 years for spirits containing more than 22% ABV.
 Beers and ciders up to 4.7% ABV are sold in supermarkets and kiosks from 9 a.m. to 9 p.m.

 Drinks stronger than 4.7% ABV are only sold at Alko shops.
 There are three Alko shops in Rovaniemi: one at the Rinteenkulma shopping centre, one at Citymarket and one in Eteläkeskus.
 Opening hours are 9-20 from Monday to Friday and 9-18 on Saturdays.
 Alko shops are closed on Sundays.